b1wang/b1wang/README.md

 # Hey, I'm Brandon!

-I am a Data Scientist with 4 years of experience building data-driven applications and deriving insights from real world numbers.
+I am a Data Scientist with 4 years of experience building data-driven applications and deriving insights from numbers.